 - The amount of equity in the property.
-As a percent of the property value, this includes the down payment and length of time that the mortgage has been paid into (or mortgage seasoning).
+As a percent of the property value, this includes the downpayment and length of time that the mortgagor has been making payments (or mortgage seasoning).
 Generally speaking, the more money that has been paid in, the better the quote you will receive.

 - Condition and location of the property.
-The condition of the property and surrounding areas, and location of the property are important factors in determining both market value of the property and value of the mortgage note.
-It is beneficial when a property is owner-occupied and when land has access to water, power and roads.
-For commercial notes, it may be harder to sell the note if the property has a higher potential of liability to the note holder due to its environmental history and potential consequences (for example, if a property was previously a gas station).
-Commercial notes are also more desirable when they are multi-unit apartments or general use office buildings, as opposed to specialty businesses.
+The condition of the property and surrounding areas, and the location of the property are important factors in determining both the market value of the property and the value of the mortgage note.
+It is beneficial when a property is owner-occupied and when the land has access to water, power, and roads.
+For commercial notes, it may be harder to sell the note if the property has a higher potential of liability to the note holder due to its environmental history and its related potential consequences (for example, if a property previously had a gas station).
+Commercial notes are also more desirable when they are multi-unit apartments or general-use office buildings, as opposed to specialty businesses.

 - Lien notes.
-Usually, 1st lien notes are considered more valuable than 2nd lien notes because there is a much higher risk to the holder of a 2nd lien note.
+In almost all cases, 1st lien notes are considered more valuable than 2nd lien notes because there is a much higher risk to the holder of a 2nd lien note.

 - Credit rating and payment history of the buyer.
-In the case of a partial purchase, it is important that the note seller consider the credit rating of the property buyer.
+In the case of a partial or full note sale, it is important that the note seller consider the credit rating of the property buyer.
 A FICO (credit score) of 680 or better is ideal.
 A lower credit score with a solid payment history may still work, but a credit score below 600 typically requires the note seller to sell their note at a larger discount.

 Again, these are just some of the important variables taken into consideration when determining the worth of a mortgage note.
 We understand that selling a promissory note at a discount is a common concern for sellers.
 If you would like additional suggestions on how to structure your mortgage note for maximum value, please read our Tips on Creating a Real Estate Note.
 As a general rule, however, the higher the interest rate and shorter the term of the mortgage note, the less of a discount a seller would need to take when selling their note.
 If you would like to talk to us directly to discuss your specific options for minimizing a discount on your mortgage note, please give us a call today- we are happy to help answer your questions.

-Although it may vary slightly by mortgage note buyer, once the paperwork is processed and completed, it generally only takes about 2 weeks to get your money.
+Although it may vary slightly by mortgage note buyer, the full process from start until funding generally takes 3-5 weeks.
 Your note buyer should give you the option to receive the cash by check or electronically.